moifort/create-vue-app/README.md

 * `./src/store` your Vuex centralized state management will store all your application data
 * `./src/router` your router to manage pages, all your page will be load on start of application: see `render: h => h('router-view')` in `main.js` file
 * To see what looks your project in production mode run `yarn build`.
 It will generate aggregate minified file: css, javascripts.

-## Deploy your application in production with Docker

-* In the project folder run `docker build .`
-* When finish run `docker run -p 8080:8080 [image id previously build]`
-* Go to http://localhost:8080, your website

 ## Configure your tools